aamodpant15/online-safety/README.md

 # Online-safety

 Online safety is of utmost importance tdoay, and there are some simple ways of protecting your devices from such attacks.
-Malware and Viruses can enter your devices through scamming emails, websites, and downloads.
+Malware and Viruses can enter your devices through scamming
+1. Emails,
+2. Websites,
+3. Downloads

 Lets tackle them one by one-

 ## Emails